b4ld/Docker-BrowserImage/Firefox/README.md

 **Google Chrome Verion**

-Here you can Download .deb files for Google Chrome.
+Here you can Download .deb files for Mozzila FireFox.

 (links)